 While the first brochure focused on lifestyle, this one presents us with photos showing off the properties themselves.
 It’s a clever way to separate the two things that any real estate company is selling: the house and grounds on one hand, and the potentially exciting life people could have if they lived there on the other.

 Wedding these two different brochures together was accomplished by basically having two individual saddle-stitched brochures that were then saddle stitched yet again, this time to an oversize cover.
 The technique is based on the concept of an accordion fold and goes by a few different names – z-binding, zigzag binding and accordion binding – and can be used by any designer IF you follow our exclusive PRO Tip.
 (Not a PaperSpecs PRO member?
-Start your free trial membership right now!)
+Start your PRO membership right now!)

 Love this piece?
 Like it, share it and add your comments below.